Quality Assurance Agency for Higher Education: Criticism and reform

-In 2008 an urgent parliamentary inquiry was ordered into allegations, made in a lecture by Professor Geoffrey Alderman at the University of Buckingham, concerning the decline of academic standards in British higher education and the alleged role of the Quality Assurance Agency in that decline.
-At the parliamentary inquiry (17 July 2008) the chairman of the House of Commons' Select Committee on Universities condemned the Agency as 'a toothless old dog' and declared that the British degree classification system had 'descended into farce.'
-Alderman himself gave evidence to the Select Committee, whose report (2 August 2009) amounted to a strong endorsement of his views.
+In 2008, Professor Geoffrey Alderman, former chairman of University of London's academic council, asserted there was a decline of academic standards in British higher education that resulted in grade inflation.
+At a parliamentary inquiry (17 July 2008), the then CEO of QAA, Peter Williams, told a select committee that there was no evidence of consistency in grades given between degree subjects and between institutions.
+A QAA report published prior to the inquiry said degree classifications were "arbitrary and unreliable".
+The Select Committee published a report (2 August 2009) which proposed policy changes to expand QAA remit to ensure the meeting of consistent standards.
+The report claimed QAA at the time focused mainly on evaluating processes not standards.
+According to the report:

 In October 2009 a new Chief Executive was appointed (Anthony McClaran, formerly of UCAS), and measures were put in place to strengthen QAA's reputation.
 These included an agenda to increase student participation and public engagement.

 The Browne Report and policy change

 The Browne Report (October 2010) commissioned by the Labour government, and the subsequent White Paper 'Students at the heart of the system' published by the new Conservative-Liberal Democrat coalition in summer 2011 had a substantial impact on QAA's work.
 The introduction of tuition fees led to increased focus on how quality in higher education was managed and verified.
 Between 2011 and 2013, in consultation with the higher education sector, QAA phased in a new Quality Code to replace the Academic Infrastructure, and developed a new method of Institutional Review applicable to degree-awarding bodies in England and Northern Ireland, and (with some variation) in Wales.
 Under a separate method QAA also continued to review degree courses provided at further education colleges (validated by universities).